Holy Spirit Un-truths

 So if we claim that prophecy and miracles do not exist, we effectively claim that it is impossible for God to perform miracles.
 It’s crazy.
 The danger is that if we limit God by saying this – then we are at risk of self-fulfilling prophecy.
 This means that is we say God no longer heals (for example) then probably God will not heal in that church.

 I have no doubt that God has ‘saved’ me or however you want to call it.
 I belong to a church, give time, money and energy to that church.
 I have seen God change me by his Spirit.
 By God’s grace I am what people would call a ‘Spirit-filled baptised disciple.’

 I have the gift of speaking in tongues (given by God for his glory not mine, and to build up the church) and have a small gift of prophecy.
 I can testify that these gifts are very much alive today.
 I have seen the prophetic fulfilled, have seen prayers answered by people praying in tongues.
 People cannot claim these gifts do not exist.
 They exist in my life and in 10s of millions of Christians lives since the New Testament.
-I have also seen people healed and have heard accurate testimony of incredible healings (of limbs, raising from the dead, blind regaining sight and more).
+I have also seen people healed (including in front of me in a garage forecourt and at church) and have heard accurate testimony of incredible healings (of limbs, raising from the dead, blind regaining sight and more).

 Romans 12.5-6 makes it clear that the church is one body.
 If people deny part of the ministry of the body, they deny the full effectiveness of God.
 Which explains why many churches who refuse to recognise spiritual gifts are dying today.
 Like the fig tree cursed by Jesus, so many churches who do not interpret the Bible correctly, are withering up and dying.
 The life and fullness of Jesus squeezed out of them..